Outreach for Review of the Proposed Oversight Performance Agreement

-Please submit your topics or requests for our consideration from March 1-30, 2017.
+Please submit your comments for our consideration from May 1-15, 2017.
 Contact information is available on each state page (see state links below or to the left).

 The Office of Surface Mining Reclamation and Enforcement (OSMRE) is the primary regulator of coal mining under the Surface Mining Control and Reclamation Act of 1977 (SMCRA) until a state or Indian tribe demonstrates that it has developed a regulatory program that meets all of the requirements in the SMCRA and implementing regulations issued by OSMRE (30 CFR Chapter VII).
 When a state or Indian tribe submits and receives approval of its proposed regulatory program from OSMRE, it becomes the primary regulator within that state or on reservation lands, respectively, and assumes responsibility over permitting, inspection, and enforcement activities.
 OSMRE then provides oversight of the state’s or tribe’s implementation of the regulatory program.